 - Management experience in areas of budgets, record keeping, supervision, planning and liability;

 - Ability to develop and deliver training materials and programs related to environmental health, safety, and hazardous materials management;

-- Familiarity with regulatory status requirements of Small and Large Quantity Generators, such as RCRA, DOT etc;
+- Familiarity with regulatory status requirements of Small and Large Quantity Generators;

 Clean Harbors is the leading provider of environmental, energy and industrial services throughout the United States, Canada, Mexico and Puerto Rico.
 Everywhere industry meets environment, Clean Harbors is one-site, providing premier environmental, energy and industrial services.
 We are solving tough problems through innovation and proven methodology – come be part of the solution with us.